BriskenFinancials/use-case-template/cards/UC10000426-V-03-transition-support-to-customers-internal-it-team.md

 # Transition support to customers internal IT team

 Schedule a handover session with the customers internal it team to transition support responsibilities.
 Prepare all necessary documentation, including system configurations, troubleshooting guides, and user manuals.
-This enables: You will be able to confidently Schedule a handover session with the customers internal it team to transition support responsibilities
+You will be able to confidently Schedule a handover session with the customers internal it team to transition support responsibilities

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-V-03-top.png)